Hawaii Leadership Residency

 Focused on leading production of farm-to-table products

-General Ministry Alaka’i Track (1+ Spot Available)
+General Ministry Track (1 Spot Available)

 Focused on the culture of the program and spiritual development of residents.
 Opportunities to: lead Bible study, teach, mentor, lead prayer and worship

-Administrative Alaka’i Track (1 Spot Available)
+Administrative Track (1 Spot Available)

 Looking for someone who is highly organized, structured, and an excellent communicator.